addylind/firstAPI/README.md

 # firstAPI
-my first API, with help from copiolit
+my first API, with help from copoilt